AdobeDocs/pass.en/help/authentication/iostvos-sdk-api-reference.md

 **File:** AccessEnabler/headers/EntitlementDelegate.h

 **Description** Callback triggered by the AccessEnabler signaling to the application the occurrence of various events such as the completion/failure of authentication/authorization flows.
-With Adobe Pass authentication 1.6, the device type, AccessEnabler client type, and operating system are reported by [`sendTrackingData()`](#sendTracking).
+With Adobe Pass Authentication 1.6, the device type, AccessEnabler client type, and operating system are reported by [`sendTrackingData()`](#sendTracking).
 The [`sendTrackingData()`](#sendTracking) callback remains backwards compatible.

 **Callback: tracking events**